-What began as music chart dominance for the rap music phenomenon 50 Cent, has quickly transformed to success in corporate America as a multi‐tiered business mogul to be reckoned with.
+What began as music chart dominance for the rap music phenomenon Curtis "50 Cent" Jackson, has quickly transformed to success in corporate America.
+50 Cent is a multi‐tiered business mogul to be reckoned with.
 Recognized as one of the most talented and prolific music artists of his time, 50 Cent has managed to leverage his star power into record breaking brand extensions encompassing a broad spectrum of businesses including music ownership, artist management, film production, footwear and apparel, fragrance, video games, publishing, headphones and health drinks and supplements.
 With annual sales quickly approaching $300 million from a variety of business interest along with numerous business endeavors on the horizon, 50 Cent has cemented his position in the industry as both a business and entertainment powerhouse.

 The enormous success of his music career paved the way for 50 Cent the rapper to become 50 Cent the record company executive.
 As CEO of G‐Unit Records, 50 Cent oversees a stellar roster of music artists including Tony Yayo and Lloyd Banks among others, many of which have garnered multi‐platinum status under his aegis.

-The segue from music to the fashion industry was a natural brand extension for 50 Cent as his personal style was constantly emulated by his fans and resonated with the masses.
-Armed with a relentless entrepreneurial spirit, dovetailed with an innate sense of style, 50 Cent joined forces with Reebok to create G-Unit Footwear Collection by RBK in 2004.
+The segue from music to the fashion industry was a natural brand extension for 50 Cent as his personal style was constantly emulated by his fans and has been known to resonate with the masses.
+Armed with a relentless entrepreneurial spirit and dovetailed with an innate sense of style, 50 Cent joined forces with Reebok to create G-Unit Footwear Collection by RBK in 2004.
 To date, the collection has generated sales in excess of $70 million and has become an integral component of Reebok’s worldwide sales growth, as well as a central part in their promotional and advertising efforts, in which 50 Cent took part.

 Following the successful launch of his signature sneaker, 50 Cent launched G. Unit Apparel by Ecko Unlimited, a joint venture deal with urban fashion designer Mark Ecko.
 The collection which includes denim, t‐shirts, sweaters, and outerwear generates more than $100 million at retail.

-50 Cent joined forces with Vivendi Universal, the leader in interactive games, to create 50 Cent: Bulletproof, an action‐packed game feature 50 Cent as the lead character, and members of the G‐Unit Records artist roster as cohorts in the fight against crime.
+50 Cent joined forces with Vivendi Universal, the leader in interactive games, to create 50 Cent: Bulletproof, an action‐packed game featuring 50 Cent as the lead character, and members of the G‐Unit Records artist roster as cohorts in the fight against crime.
 The popularity of the game made it the most successful video game in the Vivendi Universal catalogue selling over one million units.
-The highly anticipated sequel, 50 Cent: Blood on the Sand which was released in 2009 received wide critical and commercial acclaim.
+The highly anticipated sequel, 50 Cent: Blood on the Sand, which was released in 2009, received wide critical and commercial acclaim.

 The escalating success of his career has allowed 50 Cent to follow through with his dream of giving back to the community that has supported him over the years.
-In 2007, he established the G‐Unity Foundation to support the academic enrichment of students in low-income or underserved communities.
+In 2005, he established the G‐Unity Foundation, which focuses on improving the quality of life for low income or underserved communities by supporting nonprofit organizations that concentrate on the academic enrichment of children and supporting after school activities.
 Since its inception, the foundation has created the G‐Unity Scholarship Fund at Queensborough Community College in New York and issued thousands of dollars in grant money to various nonprofit organizations.
-Earlier this year, he partnered with legendary star, Bette Midler to open the Curtis "50 Cent" Jackson Community Garden in Jamaica, Queens his childhood neighborhood.
-50 Cent continues to expand his foundation through various philanthropic initiatives which will continue to benefit his hometown of Queens, NY and beyond.
+In 2008, he partnered with legendary star, Bette Midler, to open the Curtis "50 Cent" Jackson Community Garden in Jamaica, Queens his childhood neighborhood.
+50 Cent continues to expand his foundation through various philanthropic initiatives, which will continue to benefit his hometown of Queens, NY, and beyond.

 In September 2011, he launched SK Energy, an energy shot with a built in charity component: every purchase of Street King provides a meal for a child in need around the world in partnership with the U.N World Food Programme.
 50 Cent is committed to the fight against world hunger and has set a goal to provide one billion meals over the next five years.
 To date, SK Energy has provided 3.5 million meals in Africa.